 FIG. 5: Left: a set of amplitude spectral density graphs of the backgound noise of LIGO during the five runs prior to S6.
 Source: [30].
 Right: the amplitude spectral density graphs of three strain data pieces during S5 and S6, computed by matplotlib.mlab.psd() and generated by matplotlib.pyplot The three files (S6 med, S5 late, and S5 early) are from the H1 detector and start at GPS time 947154944, 875126784, and 822124544.

 not to mention the stages (like S5) prior to S6, where sensitivity was even worse.
-Besides, the other two subsequent detections have made it more likely that detecting GW150914 was just a beginning of a series of detections, triggered by increased sensitivity.
+Besides, the other two subsequent detections have made it more likely that detecting GW150914 was just a beginning of a series of detections, triggered by the increased sensitivity.
 In conclusion, the detection of the GW150914 event was not a mere coincidence.
 In contrast, the successful detection was (and future detections will be) made possible by persisting in upgrading the detectors.

 VIII.
 EXTENSION